-One of the difficulties with stress is that people experience stress in different ways.
+One of the difficulties with stress is that people experience it in different ways.
 This contributes to stress manifesting itself in different ways also.
-So it would be wrong to over-generalise when giving advice on how to identify stress in others.
-However, what we can say is that in some way ‘stress will out’.
+So, it would be wrong to over-generalise when giving advice on how to identify stress in others.
+However, what we can say is that in some way ‘stress will out‘.
 By this we mean that, because stress has negative effects, it will usually manifest itself one way or another.

 3 sources of data

 Early identification of stress-related problems can be best achieved by reflecting on three sources of data:

 - Negative changes in the individual.
 Your perceptions are important.
 Are you seeing or hearing negative changes?
 Are those changes sustained?

 - Objective data related to the impact of stress on the team/individual.
 Is the stress having an effect that is measurable or quantifiable e.g. on performance, absence etc.

 - Qualitative data.
 Others perceptions are also important.
 How do people describe their experience?
 Data like these can come from chance remarks, one-to-ones or, perhaps most importantly, from team meetings.

 For the purposes of this download we can introduce the first one, Negative Changes in the Individual …